 This report contains goals for the future and indicators to track progress.
-This section presents just the goals, with an assessment of New Jersey's progress toward achieving them, as a handy reference.
-The table shows the page number of the goals for the full text - including full descriptions of the goals and indicators - that appears later in the report in Section VII: The Sustainable State of the State: Goals and Indicators for a Sustainable New Jersey.
-The goals are organized into 7 capitals and 14 dimensions as a theoretical framework that is explained in Section VI: A Framework For Sustainability.
-The icons below and throughout the report provide a shorthand way to understand how New Jersey is doing.
+This section presents just the goals, with an assessment of New Jersey's progress toward achieving them in 2016.
+The goals are organized into 7 capitals and 14 dimensions in a theoretical framework, as explained in Section VI.
+Each goal is described more fully and supported by indicators in Section VII.